TurboWarp/docs/docs/development/extensions/unsandboxed.md

 }(Scratch));
 ```

-Dig around a while to find what you're looking for.
-Your developer tools will be immensley useful as you can access `Scratch` from there after an extension is loaded, or use the other [debugging global variables](../globals) that are available (but please don't use those in extensions).
+Dig around for a while to find what you're looking for.
+Your developer tools will be immensely useful as you can access `Scratch` from there after an extension is loaded, or use the other [debugging global variables](../globals) that are available (but please don't use those in extensions).
 You may find the [scratch-vm source code](https://github.com/TurboWarp/scratch-vm/) or [@turbowarp/types](https://github.com/turboWarp/types) to be useful resources.

 Here is an example of an extension that uses Scratch.vm to toggle turbo mode, similar to the "runtime options" extension on [extensions.turbowarp.org](https://extensions.turbowarp.org/):